jrfep/assessment-ecosystem-functional-groups/workflow/README.md

 1. Import or download spatial data from several sources and create a series of spatial databases for use with Grass GIS software for importing projected data sources.
 2. Creates and organizes the main spatial database for the analysis using Grass GIS.
 3. Cross tabulates map data with indicators of protection, degradation and transformation
-4. Perform analysis in R and Python and output figures
+4. Perform analysis in R and output figures
 5. Run shinyApp

 If you only want to reproduce the figures you can just run the *R* code in the *[apps](../apps)* folder (jump to step 5).